krzyzanowskim/CryptoSwift/README.md

 import CryptoSwift
 ```

 CryptoSwift uses array of bytes aka `Array<UInt8>` as a base type for all operations.
 Every data may be converted to a stream of bytes.
-You will find convenience functions that accept String or NSData, and it will be internally converted to the array of bytes.
+You will find convenience functions that accept `String` or `Data`, and it will be internally converted to the array of bytes.

 ##### Data types conversion

-For you convenience **CryptoSwift** provides two functions to easily convert array of bytes to NSData and another way around:
+For you convenience **CryptoSwift** provides two functions to easily convert array of bytes to `Data` and another way around:

 Data from bytes: